Warning

 Amount: $160

-Payable to: “Consulate of Spain”
+Payable to: “Consulate General of Spain in San Francisco”

 Memo: Visado de Estudiante / Student Visa Fee